sn-tin/no-context-app/README.md

 - Sass (CSS pre-processor)
 - Flexbox
 - Mobile-first workflow
-- ReactJS
+- ReactJS (React Hooks, Route)
 - MaterialUI
 - [npmjs](https://www.npmjs.com/)
 - [Goole Fonts](https://fonts.google.com/knowledge)

 ### Running the App Locally 💻
 This app runs on Node.js.
-If Node.js is installed, you may clone the repository and install its dependencies running:
+If Node.js is installed, you may clone the repository and install its dependencies:
 ```
 npm install
 ```